HansYolo43/GenShi/README.md

 <img width="986" alt="Screenshot 2023-10-01 at 8 30 22 PM" src="https://github.com/HansYolo43/GenShi/assets/112582923/f4559247-e996-40e0-a643-fe4d3bbcb15a">

-However, it is not very obvious that it is using the api, so here is the body of one of the helper methods used within called "genersate name" (along with some other details above that we thought were useful to belabour showing the use of the api)
+However, it is not very obvious that it is using the api, so here is the body of one of the helper methods used within called "generate name" (along with some other details above that we thought were useful to belabour showing the use of the api)

 <img width="899" alt="Screenshot 2023-10-01 at 8 27 38 PM" src="https://github.com/HansYolo43/GenShi/assets/112582923/d217132a-cdc8-4080-abd9-a8b218fa4fd8">